bootchk/nRF5x/readme.md

 Build configurations
 -

+All these configs are debugging: assertions enabled and no optimization.

-NRF51 build configuration uses NRF_SDK v12.3 (last version to support 51)
+Debug51    NRF51 .
+NRF_SDK v12.3 (last version to support 51)

-NRF52 Now using v14.2
-Early version was not Softdevice compatible.
-Now is Softdevice compatible.
+Debug52    NRF52 Now using v14.2.
+Not Softdevice compatible.
+Uses HAL which is in-lined from Nordic .h files.

+Debug52SD    nrf52 SDK14.2  Softdevice (and whatever nrf_log() is enabled in sdk_config.h

+test52     NRF52  Build a main that minimally calls the library (often out of date.)

+Multiprotocol
+-

+SOFTDEVICE_PRESENT	Whether library is compatible with Softdevice.
+Same symbol as used in NRF_SDK

+SOFTDEVICE_PRESENT usually means "sequential multiprotocol" i.e. alternate between using the Softdevice for Bluetooth protocol and implementing your own protocol.

+Using Softdevice means the implementation is restricted: can't define some ISR's and thus can't conveniently use interrupts, but must poll or just wait for events.

+Historically, the NRF51 builds were not SOFTDEVICE_PRESENT.

 Debugging
 -

+These are general notes.
+As stated above, the test harness is often out of date.
+The library is more or less stable, and I test it using other projects that call the library.

+Build the test52 configuration and create a debug configuration for it.

 Eclipse with the GNU ARM Plugin supports the nRF52DK and its Segger debug probe nicely.
-Plug in your DK dev kit's USB and choose *Debug As>Debug Configurations>nRF5x DebugNRF52*.
+Plug in your DK dev kit's USB and choose *Debug As>Debug Configurations><your debug config>.

-(You may want to create your own Debug Configuration.)

 To see the log, open a terminal and run JLinkRTTClient, which you can download from Segger.

-Testing nRFCounter, you should see a sequence of times scroll by.

-TODO add other mains that test other modules.

 Boards, Logging, Exception Handlers